-December 2019 Seasonal lunchtime performance in the MHS commons
+December 2023 Seasonal lunchtime performance in the MHS commons (date/time TBD)

-January 2020 rehearsal/clinic with the BRMS 8th grade band (TBD)
+January 2024 rehearsal/clinic with the BRMS 8th grade band (date/time TBD)

 These performances are formal presentations of our work and, with any formal occasion, our students are expected to present themselves in a formal way through their demeanor and their attire.
 This directly reflects each students understanding of Pittsford’s curricular goal of quality performance presentation.
 Students are expected to wear the following in performance: